tekknolagi/tekknolagi.github.com/_posts/2023-11-27-simple-python-repl.md

 date: 2023-11-27
 ---

-In a lot of my previous Python interpreter/compiler projects I hand-rolled a REPL.
+In a lot of my previous interpreter/compiler projects written in Python I hand-rolled a REPL.
 It turns out that Python comes with a bunch of batteries included and this is totally unnecessary---you get a lot of goodies for free.
 Let's take a look at how to use them, starting from embedding a normal Python REPL in your project.

 <!-- TODO: define REPL -->